 How does ASQA respond to changes of ownership?

 ASQA will record all notifications of material change for a change of ownership once the notification and required evidence are submitted.

 Where significant changes to ownership are subject to additional evidentiary requirements (see above), ASQA will conduct a compliance audit to review that evidence.
-The audit will consider the training provider’s compliance with:
+The performance assessment (audit) will consider the training provider’s compliance with:

 - the relevant regulatory framework (VET Quality or ESOS legislative)

 - the clauses and standards in the Self-Assessment Tool for Change of Ownership.